Updated 30.03.21 @ 13:20

 - self-isolate in line with the stay-at-home guidance (if they test positive at school, you should arrange for them to be collected)

-- have a further test (a lab-based polymerase chain reaction (PCR) test) to confirm the result, if the test was done at home.
+- have a further test (a lab-based polymerase chain reaction (PCR) test) to confirm the result.
 You can arrange a test on GOV.UK

 Testing is voluntary and your child will not be tested unless they (if they are aged over 18) or you (or another parent/carer) have given informed consent.
 We strongly encourage you and your child to take part, to help us break chains of transmission and manage the virus.
 Your child will not be stopped from returning to school or college if you or they choose not to be tested, and will return to face-to-face education in line with their school or college’s arrangements.

-Anyone with symptoms, whether they are involved in this programme or not, should book a free NHS test and follow government self-isolation guidance until the results of their test are known.
+Anyone with symptoms, whether they are involved in this programme or not, should book a free NHS PCR test via GOV.UK and follow government self-isolation guidance until the results of their test are known.
 If you have any questions about the asymptomatic testing programme please speak to your school or college.

-Testing for households and bubbles of school pupils and staff
+Testing for households and bubbles of nursery, school, college pupils and staff

-The following people can have access to regular rapid lateral flow testing once schools reopen:
+The following people can have access to regular rapid lateral flow testing once nurseries, schools and colleges reopen:

-- households, childcare and support bubbles of primary and secondary-age pupils
+- households, childcare and support bubbles of nursery, primary, secondary and college pupils

-- households, childcare and support bubbles of primary and secondary staff
+- households, childcare and support bubbles of nursery, primary, secondary and college staff

 These tests are designed for people without symptoms.
 If you have Covid-19 symptoms please book a PCR test here.

-Teaching and non-teaching staff of primary and secondary schools should take twice-weekly tests using a home test kit provided by their school.
-This includes permanent, temporary and voluntary school staff.
+Teaching and non-teaching staff of nurseries, primary schools, secondary schools and colleges should take twice-weekly tests using a home test kit provided by their place of work.
+This includes permanent, temporary and voluntary staff.

-Your school will give you further details about this.
+Your nursery/school/college will give you further details about this.

-Members of households, childcare or support bubbles of school staff and pupils
+Members of households, childcare or support bubbles of nursery, school and college staff and pupils

 - through your employer if they offer testing to employees